projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

 1. Install the build tools and dependencies

-   Follow the instructions found in the  `Getting started guide for Intel NUC <https://projectacrn.github.io/latest/getting-started/apl-nuc.html#getting-started-apl-nuc>`_ to install all the build tools and dependencies on your system.
+   Follow the instructions found in the :ref:`getting-started-apl-nuc` to install all the build tools and dependencies on your system.

 #.
 Clone the `Project ACRN <https://github.com/projectacrn/acrn-hypervisor>`_